skinex/SqlQueryExpression.NET/Readme.md

       INNER JOIN Orders o1 ON c1.ContactId = o1.ContactId
       WHERE (c1.Status = 'Active') AND (o1.Status = 'Completed') AND (a1.Status = 'Active')
 ```
-You can find more examples in Unit tests project
+You can find more examples in Ap.Tools.SqlQueryExpression.Tests project

 # Not supported queries